adrianodelr/ALQP-Solver/README.md

 ```

 ### Infeasibility detection and handling
 The solver will check for stationarity, as well as primal and dual feasibility, when solving a constrained QP.
 If the QP is unconstrained, only stationarity is considered.
-In case the solver fails to converge, or feasibility is not achieved, the primal solution and objective in the returned solution object will be set to NaN.
-In verbose mode, this will be visible in the solver's status report.
+In case the solver fails to converge, or feasibility is not achieved, the primal solution and objective in the returned solution object will be set to NaN (easily detected with `isnan()`).
+In verbose mode, this will be also visible in the solver's status report.

 ```bash
 status: status: primal infeasible